Central limit theorem for slow-fast system under mixed fractional Brownian motion: Introduction

-In \eqref{slowfast}, $B_t^H$ denotes a fractional Brownian motion (FBM) in \(\mathbb{R}^d\) with similarity exponent $H>\f 12$.
-Here, \(y^{\epsilon}\) is stationary It\^o process which is assumed to have a unique invariant measure \(\mu\).
-The stochastic processes \(B^H\) and \(y\) are defined on a standard probability space \((\Omega, \mathcal{F}, \mathbb{P})\).
-Assume that \(f\) is of \(BC^2\), and \(g\in L(\mathbb{R}^d,\mathbb{R}^n)\) is \(BC^2\) and globally bounded.
-The integral with respect to the FBM \(B^H\) is a pathwise Young integrals by Wiener integrals, as defined in \cite{Hairer-Li}, which is constructed via the stochastic sewing lemma of \cite{Khoa2020}.
-If \(f(x,y):=f(x)\), the integral with respect to the FBM \(B^H\) coincides with the Young integral.
-While for $f$ vanishing identically, there is a central limit theorem identifying the fluctuation, with the addition of a simple additive non-Markov noise, we see a totally different phenomenon.
+from its effective limit.
+Here $B_t^H$ denotes a fractional Brownian motion (FBM) in \(\mathbb{R}^d\) with similarity exponent $H>\f 12$ and $w$ denotes a standard Brownian motion (BM) in \(\mathbb{R}^e\).
+Moreover, \(y^{\epsilon}\) is stationary It\^o process which will be assumed owing the unique invariant measure \(\mu\).
+The stochastic process \(B^H\) and \(y\) is set on a standard probability space \((\Omega, \mathcal{F}, \mathbb{P})\).
+Assume that the nonlinear coefficients \(f\) is of \(BC^2\), \(g\in L(\mathbb{R}^d,\mathbb{R}^n)\) is \(BC^2\) and globally bounded.
+In contrast, when $f\equiv 0$, a central limit theorem is available that identifies the fluctuation.
+However, with the addition of a simple additive non-Markovian noise, a completely different phenomenon emerges.

 As \(\epsilon\) tends to zero, the above system converges to the effective averaged system under the \(\alpha\)-H\"older topology \((\alpha<H)\) \cite{Hairer-Li}, it is given by: